-If you’ve received a Free Label order, you may have noticed your hand written note is signed off “♡ J&J.” It’s about time we formally introduced ourselves!
+You may have noticed we often sign off on our notes as “♡ J&J.” It’s about time we formally introduced ourselves!

 Hi!
 I’m Jess and this is my partner, Julian.
 We make up "J&J" and are the owners of Free Label.
 We started the company together in the summer of 2015.
 At that time I was the buyer for a Canadian-made active wear boutique in Toronto and Julian was working in marketing at a bank.
 I had a lot of trouble finding great quality and flattering active essentials that were also made ethically in Canada.
 The solution?
 We decided to make them ourselves.

 Some of the projects we are working on for 2018 include introducing: a wider range of sizes, body diversity in our product photography, a menswear capsule (men want conscious clothing too!) and meaningful blog posts on topics such as minimalism, healthy living, capsule wardrobing, ethical fashion and more.
 One great benefit of being a small business is that our customers’ voices have a great echo in the choices we make.
-So, if there is something you would like to see from us, please comment your thoughts and we will genuinely consider them!
+So, if there is something you would like to see from us, please email us or comment your thoughts below and we will genuinely take them into consideration!
 On behalf of Julian and I, we look forward to sharing more of ourselves and our company with you this year.